 Q73 : How similar are the rank and value scatterplots in both cases?
 Which scatterplot type (rank or value) is more affected by contamination?
-Jump to A73 $\bullet$
+Jump to A73 •

-Q74 : Does the scatterplot of values (straw vs. grain yields) of the contaminated dataset appear to be bivariate normal?
-Jump to A74
+Q74: Does the scatterplot of values (straw vs. grain yields) of the con-

-Task 66 : Compute the numerical value of the Spearman's correlation between grain and straw yield, and compare it to the PPMC.
+TASK 64 : Compute the numerical value of the Spearman's correlation between grain and straw yield, and compare it to the PPMC.
 Do this for both the original and contaminated datasets.